Justina Di Stasio and Ana Godinez-Gonzalez on why wrestling is for everyone and making each other better

 Despite being a recognizable name on the international scene, Di Stasio hasn’t yet made the Canadian Olympic team.
 The country can only send one wrestler per weight class, and Di Stasio has lost twice in domestic qualification to Erica Wiebe–who went on to win the Olympic gold medal at Rio 2016.

-The challenge of not making the Olympics yet has made Di Stasio both determined and also resilient, in the sense that she recognizes keeping the bigger picture in mind beyond wrestling.
+The challenge of missing those Olympics has made Di Stasio both determined and also resilient, in the sense that she recognizes keeping the bigger picture in mind beyond wrestling.

 “I think about the idea of failing forward,” she explains.
 “I’ve lost the Olympic trials twice.
 I’ve felt the lowest I’ve ever felt, twice.
 But in the aftermath of the first time, I started teacher’s college and started winning world medals.
 And then the second time, I got a job, I met my boyfriend–all of these opportunities that maybe I wouldn’t have had if I had gone to the Olympics.”